dpuelz/Data-Science-for-Economics-and-Policy/README.md

 - Loren Nix
 - Jeremy Chen

-TAs will host a coding session on Friday morning.  *Attendance is required*.
+TAs will host a coding session on Friday morning.  *Attendance is strongly encouraged*.

 ## Class meetings